-Hand tools are occasionally used to advance borings when access for mechanized boring equipment is an issue.
+In addition, hand tools are used occasionally to advance borings when access for mechanized boring equipment is an issue.
 A hand auger or posthole digger by their nature can only retrieve disturbed soil samples.
 There is, however, hand-advanced DPT sampling equipment that can retrieve cores of soil that are representative.
+In situations where sampling of VOC or semi-VOC is required, drillers must seek approval from the ARA on a case-by-case basis as to the tools and techniques utilized.